dribnet/ArrayLike.js/README.md

 }
 ```

-The isArray member was chosen to match the standard
+The `isArray` member was chosen to match the standard
 Array.isArray method name.
 This field is set to the somewhat
 unlikely string `[object Array]` as that closely matches
 current best practices and is unlikely to collide objects
 in the wild which happens to inadvertently contain an isArray
 member.

-Authors of container classes that wish to conform to this
+Authors of container objects that wish to conform to this
 standard have a very simple means of indicating to library
 consumers that the container should be treated as an array: